 Overview

-Magnesium Citrate is a highly bioavailable form of magnesium, renowned for its essential role in supporting numerous physiological processes.
-From muscle relaxation and energy production to maintaining bone health and promoting restful sleep, this versatile mineral is a cornerstone of optimal wellness.
-Magnesium Citrate stands out for its superior absorption and gentle effect on the digestive system, making it a preferred choice for supplementation.
+Magnesium Citrate is a highly bioavailable form of magnesium, essential for over 300 enzymatic reactions in the body.
+From muscle relaxation and energy production to bone strength and deep sleep, this mineral is a foundation of optimal health and high performance.
+Thanks to its superior absorption and gentle effect on digestion, Magnesium Citrate is a top-tier choice for those seeking to elevate their wellness routine.

 Other Common Name